 If you’re not involved in the manufacturing industry, it can be easy to underestimate the crucial role of industrial dryers.

-Of course, dryers would naturally be involved in food and drink, but few outside of their respective industries would assume their use metal production, the aerospace and semiconductor manufacturing industries and construction.
+Of course, dryers would naturally be involved in food and drink.
+Still, few outsides of their respective industries would assume their use in metal production, the aerospace and semiconductor manufacturing industries and construction.

-The challenge with industrial drying is maintaining the strict tolerances which allow for efficient production lines, high-quality standards and low levels of wastage.
-Needless to say, that can be a huge challenge when heat and humidity affect every facet of the manufacturing process.
+The challenge with industrial drying is maintaining strict tolerances, which allow for efficient production lines, high-quality standards and low levels of wastage.
+That can be a huge challenge when heat and humidity affect every facet of the manufacturing process.

-It’s why our commercial dehumidification systems have become utterly indispensable to businesses operating industrial dryers across the world.
-But what types of industrial dryer do we support?
-Join us as we take a look at some of the most commonly found examples.
+It’s why our commercial dehumidification systems have become utterly indispensable to businesses operating industrial dryers worldwide.
+But what types of industrial dryers do we support?
+Join us as we look at some of the most commonly found examples.

 - Air Bar Drying – Air bar dryers produce dispersed drying air to dry and support webs of fragile materials, making them suitable for products which other dryers may destroy.

 - Continuous Tray Dryers – Continuous tray dryers have a line of plates or trays with a single slot.
 Material is fed onto the tray, and a series of ploughs wipes the material from the tray and onto the next one whilst hot air is circulated through the unit.